Sunmile/hepParser2.0/README.md

-# hepParser
+# hepParser2.0
-a software for  heparin analysis
+a software for analysis of LMWHs.